 When I see tyrants wage outrageous wars,

-The blood of serfs grim spilled on fields of scorn,
+And blood of serfs grim spilled on fields of scorn,

 Or mother’s unplumbed tears when bairn they bore